-Fig. 2.
-Schematic of the types of cross-species, systems-level modifications that have been observed in the neocortex.
-The outline of the boxes indicates the entire cortical sheet, and smaller boxes within represent either cortical domains (B), cortical fields (C and E-G), or representations within cortical fields (D).
+FIGURE 6.2 Schematic of the types of cross-species, systems-level modifications that have been observed in the neocortex.
+The outline of the boxes indicates the entire cortical sheet (e.g., A) and smaller boxes within represent either cortical domains (B), cortical fields (C, E, F, and G), or representations within cortical fields (D).
+Circles in E represent modules within cortical fields.
 These same types of changes have been observed across individuals within a species, but they are often less dramatic.